estrane/burger/README.md

 Welcome to Eat-Da-Burger, a playful app where you can make your own burger and devour burgers made by our staff or yourself!

-To start, go to [Heroku App Link Here] or simply clone the hub over to your computer.
+To start, go to https://vast-basin-38012.herokuapp.com/ or simply clone the hub over to your computer.

 If cloning, skip to the 'Cloning' section to learn how.